 Be Aware of National Holidays

 Driving on national holidays can be quite stressful, as everyone will be on the road.
-This is another type of situation where you will find yourself in the midst of all sorts of drivers.
-Check with your accommodation staff or friend beforehand.
+Before deciding on cheap rent a car in al barsha or from any other location within Dubai, check with your accommodation staff or friend beforehand.
 Most of the time, the roads are blocked as well, so it’s better to be informed before your journey, to avoid any disappointment or road rage.
 Do proper research and prepare contingency plans if required.